 Harriet in the Country [Joanie Clothing]

-Here’s the thing; my favourite thing about the vintage silhouette of which I’m most enamored is definitely the full, swishy skirt flowing down from a cinched waist, but sometimes in summer the dedication and discomfort it takes to stay committed to that silhouette is just too much.
+Here’s the thing; my favourite thing about the vintage silhouette of which I’m most enamoured is definitely the full, swishy skirt flowing down from a cinched waist, but sometimes in summer the dedication and discomfort it takes to stay committed to that silhouette is just too much.
 Sometimes you just need an easy, breezy summer dress that reminds you of your favourite vintage features without all the layers and cinching and sweating.
 Sometimes you just gotta relax.
 Enter, Harriet.

 Harriet bardot stripe sun dress blue Joanie Clothing plus size Miss Amy May